lluissm/git-utils/README.md

 # git-utils

-Bulk clone git repositories of your account and/or organization.
+Bulk clone git repositories of your GitHub account or organization.
 Update them in bulk to be up-to-date with the changes.

 ## Setup